Find out about the practical things and most frequently asked questions about travelling to France.

 At restaurants you only need to leave an additional cash tip if you feel you have received service out of the ordinary, since restaurant prices always include a service charge.
 It’s customary to tip porters, tour guides, taxi drivers and hairdressers a couple of euros.

 In France itself you’ll find a tourist office – usually an Office du Tourisme (OT) but sometimes a Syndicat d’Initiative (SI, run by local businesses) – in practically every town and many villages.
-Addresses, contact details and opening hours are detailed throughout the book, or try wtourisme.fr.
+Addresses, contact details and opening hours are detailed throughout the Rough Guide to France, or try tourisme.fr.
 All local tourist offices provide specific information on the area, including hotel and restaurant listings, leisure activities, car and bike rental, bus times, laundries and countless other things; many can also book accommodation for you.
 If asked, most offices will provide a town plan (for which you may be charged a nominal fee), and will have maps and local walking guides on sale.
 In mountain regions they display daily meteorological information and often share premises with the local hiking and climbing organizations.
 In the big cities you can usually pick up free What’s On guides.

 Travellers with disabilities